Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Examples

 \begin{proof} Assume a given splitting $\scG \cong \sfH \times \scP\mathsf{air}(M)$ inherited by a fixed trivialization of $P$.
 By assumption, we have an adjustment on $\scP\mathsf{air}(M)$ which is covariant by \Cref{prop:PrimitivesForFundGroupi}, and whose multiplicative and horizontal distribution we denote by $\caH^M$.
 As a canonical candidate for a covariant adjustment, we define a horizontal distribution $\caH$ on $\scG$ now by

 where $\pi \colon \scG \to \scP\mathsf{air}(M)$ is the canonical projection induced by the fixed trivialization of $P$.
-This distribution is by construction a Cartan connection and admits a primitive $\zeta \coloneqq \pi^!\zeta^M$, the pullback of any primitive $\zeta^M$ of $\caH^M$ as a form.
+This distribution is by construction a Cartan connection and admits a primitive $\zeta \coloneqq 0 \oplus \zeta^M$, where $0$ is the zero element of the Lie algebra of $\sfH$.
 Furthermore, there is always a strict covariant adjustment due to \cref{rem:StrictnessPiM}.
 By a further pullback, making use of \cref{cor:induced_strictadjustments}, we have a strict covariant adjustment on the action groupoid $\scK$. \end{proof}

 \begin{remark} Following the proof, every action groupoid $\scK$ induced by an action of a transitive groupoid over $M$ admits locally a (strict) covariant adjustment: transitive groupoids are locally always trivial (cf.~\cite[\S 1.3]{0521499283}) and $\scP\mathsf{air}(M)$ does always have a (strict) covariant adjustment locally, as argued in \ref{sec:PairGroupoids}. \end{remark}